serpenscaput/wl9/The Devil's Attack/The Devil's Attack - readme.txt

 far left or right in the first area or the game will freeze.
 Just run through the wall you see.)

-You can e-mail me at barichm0@netscape.net.
+You can e-mail me at barichm0 (at) netscape.net.

 Wolf3D Disaster Zone URL: http://mbarich.tripod.com/wlf3d/